-The project aims will be achieved through meeting the following research objectives:
+The project has the following secondary objectives:

-(1) Documenting the timing, audience and content for major promotional activity following the publication of revised DG.

-(2) Using interrupted time series analysis to assess whether trends in alcohol consumption behaviour (primary outcome) alter following publication and promotion of revised DG.
-Trends will be measured using monthly repeat cross-sectional survey data.
-A series of secondary analyses will use alternative outcome measures (e.g. additional individual and aggregate-level measures of alcohol consumption, alcohol-related hospital admissions, factors theorised to influence behaviour change) and alternative analytical approaches.

-(3) Undertaking subgroup analyses to examine whether there are variations in intervention effects across groups of the population defined by age, sex and socioeconomic status.
+- (1) To document the timing, audience and content for major promotional activity following the publication of revised DG.
+No further activity (See Section 4 for details). - (2) To assess whether trends in a series of alternative outcomes measures among adults (16+) living in private households in England change over a 21-month period following publication and promotion of revised DG.
+Secondary outcome measures will include additional individual and aggregate-level measures of alcohol consumption, alcohol-related hospital admissions and factors theorised to influence behaviour change. - (3) To undertake subgroup analyses to examine whether there are variations in intervention effects across groups of the population defined by age, sex and socioeconomic status.

-(4) Using difference-in-difference methods to examine whether direct and frequent exposure to promotion of DG increases effectiveness.
-Intervention effects will be compared between those reporting recent and frequent exposure and those reporting infrequent or no recent exposure.

-(5) Undertaking pathway analyses to validate theorised relationships between capability, opportunity and motivation to change behaviour and behaviour itself.

-(6) Assessing cost-effectiveness of any identified effects on alcohol consumption using the published Sheffield Alcohol Policy Model framework.
+- (4) To use difference-in-difference methods to examine whether direct and frequent exposure to promotion of DG increases effects on trends in alcohol consumption behaviour.
+Intervention effects will be compared between those reporting recent and frequent exposure and those reporting infrequent or no recent exposure. - (5) To undertake pathway analyses to validate theorised relationships between capability, opportunity and motivation to change behaviour and behaviour itself. - (6) To assess cost-effectiveness of any identified effects on alcohol consumption using the published Sheffield Alcohol Policy Model framework.38 Not going ahead currently as, following preliminary analyses and lack of promotion, no intervention effects are expected to be identified.